argoproject/Argo/docs/api/homepages/homepage.rst

    Returns featured stories for the homepage.

+   :param int $max.: The maximum number of posts to return.

 .. php:function:: largo_home_series_stories_data()

    1. Gets 3 stories from the same series as the homepage's Big Story.